CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 The `tileset` object may specify a `class` and contain property values.
 The `tileset` object may also specify a `name` and `description`.

+Note that the optional property `country` is omitted in tileset metadata object.

 ```jsonc
 {
   "extensions": {